ericom-gideon/docs/docs/servers/liveview.md

 page_description: How to access your server with Live View
 page_keywords: server, live view

-## How to access your server with Live View
+## Access your server with Live View

 Live View offers a quick and easy way to gain immediate access to your new server via the web interface.